History of the

 Funding was raised for the necessary remodeling and equipment purchases, which led to the opening of the Oklahoma Osteopathic Hospital on December 17, 1944.

 Click HERE to read the original text in full as written by Gail Smith, Public Relation Director of Oklahoma Osteopathic Hospital in July 1981.

 1944 to 2008

 In 2008 the former Oklahoma Osteopathic Hospital turned 64 as the name had been changed to OSU Medical Center.
-The scrolling pictures from the celebration party may also be viewed HERE.
+Pictures from the celebration party may be viewed HERE.